MV-stack/-liri-node-app-/README.md

      * The album containing the song

    * If no song is provided, the program defaults to "The Sign" by Ace of Base.

+2. **`node liri.js concert-this '<artist/band name here>'`**

+   * Searches the Bands in Town Artist Events API for an artist and renders the following information about each event to the terminal:

+     * Name of the venue

+     * Venue location

+     * Date of the Event (using the format "MM/DD/YYYY")

 3. **`node liri.js movie-this '<movie name here>'`**